 That Monday, when I came home from work, I was in a mood.
 My period cramps were making themselves known and I was feeling extra angst-y.
 In defiance, I took the full .25 ml dose of the releaf tincture and began looking up reviews of the product.
 The Californian gave it a 9/10, mentioning that it’s best for those who deal with pain and mood issues.
 A reviewer on Leafly said that it’s a game-changer for their friend with pain.

 The brand itself states that the product is for “those needing strong pain and anti-inflammatory relief.”
 In that moment, I understood that my expectations were off-base.
 I anticipated that the product would relax my entire body (maybe I should have gone with the employee’s initial pick?) and at that point, I noticed that my period cramps weren’t as bad.
 Instead of wanting to scream, I was feeling more serene.
 The outcome was pretty subtle, but it was there.

 As for my partner, they also took double the previous dose and noticed the effects after about 30 minutes.
 They told me, “I feel relaxed.
 I feel at ease.
 I feel like I can’t be bothered.”

 Products aside, I am grateful for our entire experience.
 While facing a fear of mine, I was able to try new coping mechanisms—and am happy to say that the cookies are here to stay.
-It’s reassuring to know that there is a resource out there for people who cope with anxiety and sleep troubles, inflammation and chronic pain.
+It’s reassuring to know that there is a resource out there for people who cope with anxiety and sleep troubles, inflammation and pain.